StefanAmur/test/4thDimension.md

 ### Perfection is not a detail

-- [] All buttons and links work - atm, hamburger menu on main page does not work
+- [o] All buttons and links work - atm, hamburger menu on main page does not work
 - [] All elements work and are complete (menu, lists, images, ...) - see above
 - [x] Everything on the page has a function, a reason to be there
 - [] No dead links - go to project link goes back tot top